Arryn07/Rock-Paper-Scissors/README.md

-This is a simple rock-paper-scissors game to be played in the terminal.
+This is a simple rock-paper-scissors game that I made while working through The Odin Project.